Arm Knitting: Take Two!

 This tip goes along with the above lesson but is a bit more general.
 Basically, especially as a novice you want to pay attention to what you are doing.
 If you relax into the rhythm too much you may lose track of what you are doing.
 It’s good to leave the TV off and focus your attention as much as you can.

-This tip is my favorite tip I learned from ArtizenHome and applied during this project.
-It was her suggestion of what to do when you want to take a break from your knitting.
+This tip is my favorite tip that I learned and applied during this project.
+It was what to do when you want to take a break from your knitting.
 Use Saran wrap.
 Pull out a piece of Saran wrap long enough to string through all of the loops of your row as you take the stitches carefully off your arm.
 I actually traveled from Janine’s house to mine with my project held by the Saran wrap.
 For transport I just tied the ends of the Saran wrap together and was able to carry it safely like that.
 It’s brilliant!

 We see a Merino Wool Blanket in your future! (wink wink)